-However, the context of this incident indicates it is likely that the rich young man’s possessions were essentially an idol to him; i.e., as long as he owned the possessions, they would continue to be more important to him than doing what Jesus Christ wanted him to do.
+The context of this incident indicates it is likely that the rich young man’s possessions were essentially an idol to him; i.e., as long as he owned the possessions, his possessions would continue to be more important to him than doing what Jesus Christ wanted him to do.
 If this is a correct assessment of the situation, it probably is not necessary for everyone who is seeking eternal salvation to sell everything they own, provided that they do not place the importance of their possessions above their commitment to Jesus Christ.

 David Platt declares on page 110 of his book entitled Radical,